-about March 2, 2015, and learned that in order to install a well and pump groundwater, an applicant must complete an application and pay certain fees.
+3 Mr. Kalfayan contacted a representative at Los Angeles County Department of Health Services by phone on or about March 2, 2015, and learned that in order to install a well and pump groundwater, an applicant must complete an application and pay certain fees.
 An L.A.
 County form application is attached as Exhibit M. The SPPS includes requirements for new pumping that far exceed those required by the County.
 (See Paragraph 18.5.13 et. seq. of the SPPS).
 These proposed requirements appear very unreasonable and unduly burdensome for Willis Class Members.
-However, I am unable to more precisely evaluate the cost and feasibility of the standards without a Court-appointed expert.
+However, Willis Class Counsel are unable to more precisely evaluate the cost and feasibility of the standards without a Court-appointed expert.